 Another version of this story is that a person (sometimes a fiancee) is traveling to the United States with the gold or cash, and is being detained by Customs until someone pays the taxes for the gold or cash.

 Snopes has a treatment of a typical scenario in their article “Package Pick-up Scam” (spoiler: they conclude it’s a scam).

 How do I know if I am being scammed?

 Although there are many cases where customs seizes gold, money, or other property and also many cases where people are detained by Customs, in these certain specific scenarios it wasn’t what happened.
-It’s impossible to tell what is really happening with having an experienced person look at the situation, but here are some considerations.
+It’s impossible to tell what is really happening without having an experienced person look at the situation, but here are some considerations.

 Anyone telling you to pay money immediately to allow a person or gold or cash to be released is almost certainly just trying to get money out of you and nothing more.
 Sometimes there are multiple requests for payment; first $1,000, then another $2,500, and so on.
 In such a case, there is no property, person, or gold to be released.
 There is no official government action seizing the person, property, cash, or gold.
 Just a demand for payment.

 If it’s truly the U.S. government behind the seizure or demand for payment, they will generate a notice of seizure, duty bill, or a notice of penalty that is most typically sent via mail (although sometimes they may e-mail a courtesy copy).
 They will not just call or e-mail you and tell to pay a sum of money.

 In order to be sure whether you are legitimately responding to a government seizure or penalty action, assess all the circumstances.

 - Is the communication coming from an official government agency?
 If e-mail is involved purporting to be from an official government agency, does the e-mail address end in “.gov” (anyone can send an e-mail from a “.us” or “.com” domain, and so it easy to simulate an official sounding address).

 - How well do you know the person sending you the money/gold?